Pembrokeshire’s CONNECT service helped terminal cancer sufferer stay connected with loved one during Covid

-The couple were “thrilled” and that weekend, they enjoyed daily video chats where Mr Davies got to see his beloved dogs and garden once again.
+The couple were “thrilled” and that weekend, they enjoyed daily video chats where Mr Davies got to see his beloved cats and garden once again.

 He said, “I can’t believe you have been so kind.
 You don’t know what this means to me.”